 - Instead of lemon scones, try orange!

-- Mix in fresh strawberries or raspberries.
+- Mix in fresh blueberries, strawberries or raspberries.

 - Add poppy seeds.